natlogica/hundred-days/r1-log.md

 ### R1D72
 Working with Pandas and Python Notebook in Google Colaboratory.
 Otherwise can use Jupyter Notebooks.
 Analyzing data in a csv.

+### R1D73
+Continuing work with Pandas and Jupyter Notebooks.
+Making charts with Matplotlib.